JulianaNovaes/site_location/README.md

 <img width="787" alt="image" src="https://user-images.githubusercontent.com/46926638/207830373-25e9e15c-475f-4016-b6ff-31dccaacb399.png">

+### Running the notebook locally

+In order to run the notebook, first clone this repository and install the requirements by using the command `pip install -r requirements.txt`
+Type `jupyter notebook` in your terminal, wait for the Jupyter Notebook console to pop up then and open the file `notebook_app.ipynb` using the console.
+Follow the instructions inside the `ipynb` file.

 ## Pipeline

 The `map.py` file contains all the functions that allow the program to run.
 It contains the entire process, from the loading of the files to the plotting of the map.